 Genius Group Ltd refers specifically to the holding company, Genius Group Limited, the Singapore public limited company which owns the other companies in the Group.
-Prior to a corporate name change in August 2019, it was known as Genius UPte Ltd.
+Prior to a corporate name change in July 2019, it was known as Genius U Pte Ltd.

-Genius Group Ltd is the holding company that is listed on NYSE American.
+Genius Group Ltd is the holding company that is dual listed on NYSE American and Upstream.
 It is currently a Singapore public limited company that, following the various completed acquisitions and completed funding rounds.